Wrelks-Quantum/wrelks.github.io/_algorithms/1 superdense.md

 >> Credit: Wikipedia.org

 A good thing to try and think about is how a bell state truly works.
-Think about it, the control bit is entagled with the not gate.
-So when we set the control bit into a super position it also changes the target bit to a superposition as well, because they are entagled.
+Think about it, the control bit is entangled with the not gate.
+So when we set the control bit into a super position it also changes the target bit to a superposition as well, because they are entangled.

 We can denote the bell state mathematically like so,